pgtipping/Synthalyst/memory-bank/activeContext.md

     - Initializing default values for all data variables to prevent undefined errors
     - Adding conditional rendering for UI elements that depend on asynchronously loaded data
     - Using optional chaining and nullish coalescing operators to handle potentially undefined values

+14. **Tailwind CSS Configuration** (March 17, 2025):

+- Using `@tailwindcss/postcss` instead of direct `tailwindcss` usage in PostCSS config
+- Using explicit color values with bracket notation instead of named colors
+- Adding Tailwind imports to all CSS files that use Tailwind features
+- Standardizing on a single PostCSS configuration file
+- Testing changes in a separate branch before merging to main